Individual Scholar Page

 About Me

 Sharron received her PhD in Humanities from The University of Texas at Dallas in 2019.
 She holds a BA in History and Anthropology from Penn State University, and a MA in Public History from Howard University.
 Previously, she served as Director of Education and Public Programs at The Sixth Floor Museum at Dealey Plaza, interpreting the life and legacy of President Kennedy.
-Her professional career has included appointments at history museums around the country.
+Her professional career has included appointments at history museums and cultural institutions around the country.

 Recent Publications